An Introduction to Admiralty Law in Malaysia

 A particular issue that arises from collision cases is the limit of the liability of the ship-owner according to the ship’s tonnage.
 Malaysia has now adopted the 1976 Limitation Convention where the limit of liability is tonnage-based compared to the previous 1957 Limitation Convention, which was based on fault or privity.
 With the adoption of the 1976 Convention, Malaysia is now in line with the jurisdictions such as England and Singapore.

 25% of Malaysia’s trade is sea-borne.
 It was inevitable that we should have a dedicated court dealing with Admiralty and Shipping matters.
 I was on the Shipping and Admiralty Law Sub-committee of the Bar Council chaired by Sitpah Selvaratnam that organised the first National Maritime Conference.
 It was very well received and was in fact over subscribed.
 The impetus of the conference laid the foundation towards the formation of the Admiralty Court.
 Recently procedures have been simplified based on the Rules of Court 2012 with the publication of a hand-book for practitioners on, inter-alia, arrest and related matters.

 ADC recently conducted a “sister ship” arrest successfully.
 In fact, our client arrested its own accommodation barge which was moored off Labuan.
 It had been let out to a defendant (the “disponent owner”) who defaulted on its charter rates.
 In the midst of the trial, the defendant capitulated and settled.

 It is hoped that Malaysia will be seen as a viable venue to settle Admiralty and Shipping disputes.

-By Lt.
+By the late Lt.
 (Rtd) Paul K.W Kwong (Royal Malaysian Navy) (view profile)